Find a plan.

 But provider networks are often limited with Medicare Advantage plans, and out-of-pocket costs are typically higher than a person would have if they opted for Original Medicare plus a Medigap plan.
 In short, there are pros and cons either way, and no one-size-fits-all solution.

-Medicare beneficiaries can switch between Medicare Advantage enrollment and Original Medicare (and can add or drop a Medicare Part D prescription plan) during the Medicare annual election period, which runs from October 15 to December 7 each year.
-Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+Medicare beneficiaries can switch between a Medicare Advantage plan and Original Medicare (and can add or drop a Medicare Part D prescription drug plan) during the Medicare Annual Election Period, which runs from October 15 to December 7 each year.
+Medicare Advantage enrollees also have the option to switch to a different Medicare Advantage plan or to Original Medicare during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31.

-Medicare Advantage plans are available in all 254 counties in Texas in 2023, but plan availability ranges from as few as nine plans in some of the state’s service areas to as many as 122 plans for sale in Harris County.
+Medicare Advantage plans are available in all 254 counties in Texas in 2023, but plan availability ranges from as few as six plans in some of the state’s service areas to as many as 77 plans for sale in Harris County.3

-A little more than a third of Texas Medicare beneficiares — just slightly more than the national average — were enrolled in private Medicare plans in 2018.
-These were mostly Medicare Advantage plans, but some residents in Texas have Medicare Cost plans, which are another form of private coverage.
-By mid-2023, however, the share of Texas Medicare beneficiaries enrolled in private plans had grown to 52%.
-The other 48% of Medicare beneficiaries in Texas were enrolled in Original Medicare instead.
+Thirty-eight percent of Texas Medicare beneficiaries13 — just slightly more than the national average (about 35%)14 — were enrolled in Medicare Advantage plans in 2018.
+These were mostly Medicare Advantage plans, but some residents in Texas have Medicare Cost plans.
+By mid-2023, however, the share of Texas Medicare beneficiaries enrolled in Medicare Advantage plans had grown to 52%.
+The other 48% of Medicare beneficiaries in Texas were enrolled in Original Medicare instead.1

-More than half of Original Medicare beneficiaries have supplemental coverage provided by an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that enrollees would otherwise have to pay themselves.
+More than half of Original Medicare beneficiaries have supplemental coverage provided by an employer-sponsored plan or Medicaid.15 But for those who don’t, Medigap plans (also known as Medicare supplement insurance plans) are designed to pay some or all of the out-of-pocket costs (deductibles, copays and coinsurance) that enrollees would otherwise have to pay themselves.
 Since Original Medicare does not include a cap on out-of-pocket costs, most enrollees maintain some form of supplemental coverage, and Medigap plans are one way to do this.

-According to an AHIP analysis, there were 931,380 Texas Medicare beneficiaries with Medigap coverage as of 2021.
+According to America’s Health Insurance Plans (AHIP) analysis, there were 931,380 Texas Medicare beneficiaries with Medigap coverage as of 2021.5

-There are 60 insurers licensed to sell Medigap plans in Texas.
+There are 55 insurers licensed to sell Medigap plans in Texas.4

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same from one insurer to another.